ZiGaMi/filters/README.md

  - [x] Evaluation of FIR filter in python
  - [x] Evaluation of IIR filter (LPF, HPF, notch) in python
  - [ ] Implementation of FIR filter in C
+ - [ ] Implementation of IIR filter in C
  - [ ] Evaluation of washout filter in python
  - [ ] Implementation of washout filter in C
  - [ ] Make filter_csv.py configurable via argparse